cjeller1592/cjeller-site/_posts/2020-10-28-learning-tools-with-other-tools.md

 ---
 layout: post
 title: Learning Tools with Other Tools
-summary: I'm slowing finding that you can best understand particular tools through the lens of others.
+summary: I'm slowing finding that you can better understand tools through the lens of others.
 ---

-I'm slowing finding that you can best understand particular tools through the lens of others.
+I'm slowing finding that you can better understand tools through the lens of others.

 [Nmap](https://nmap.org/), for example, is a powerful network scanning program that I've been getting familiar with lately.
 The power of Nmap lies in the information it gives you about a network or IP address.
 So I threw caution to the wind as I used Nmap, scanning my home network and showing my wife that I found her laptop and which ports were open (there were none).